DiddiLeija/diddi-and-the-bugs/README.md

 of commands to generate the source zip, the Pyxel executable and the Windows executable (if running under Windows).
 The final contents will be found on a `dist` folder [^1].

-[^1]: This folder is ignored by Git, so it's not shown on GitHub.

 ## How to win

 Use the energized serum to destroy **200 bugs** and win!
 In the meantime, you can earn extra points